We believe in an education that is artistic, academic, interdisciplinary, multi-sensory, practical, and social, AND learning that is joyful!

 - Creative writing, reading, grammar, poetry and drama.

-- Medieval history, Renaissance, world exploration, American history and biography.
+- Medieval history, Renaissance, world exploration and geography, American history and biography.

-- Perspective drawing, sacred geometry, review of all previous mathematical content, and algebra.
+- Perspective drawing, sacred geometry, descriptive geometry, review of all previous mathematical content, business math, finance, and algebra.

-- World geography, physics, including mechanics, chemistry, meteorology, anatomy, and physiology.
+- Physics, including mechanics, chemistry, meteorology, anatomy, and physiology, environmental science, science of sustainability.

 - Independent and project based learning